goutham-kaluvakolu/goutham-kaluvakolu/README.md

 - 🔭 Working on the CustomTee project more details in the repo
 - 🌱 I’m currently learning Three.js, AR
-- 👯 I’m looking to collaborate on AR
+- 👯 I’m looking to collaborate on AI,AR
 - 🤔 I’m looking for help with any kind of software development
 - 📫 How to reach me: https://www.linkedin.com/in/goutham-kumar-reddy-kaluvakolu/